hidocar/hidocar/README.md

 📌 Exploring the intersections of creativity and functionality, I'm on a journey to master app development that resonates with users.

-🛠️ Proficient in: Dart, Flutter (and more to come!)
+🛠️ Proficient in: React, Web Developing

 🚧 Currently working on: Sharpening my skills by building small-scale projects that solve real-world problems.